 We have spoken heart to heart about the pains and challenges of racism; both passive-aggressive racist actions and systemic racism.

 Gin is a unique voice in the media echo chamber.
 Her steadfast passion as a healer and a fighter make her a vital voice of our time.

 -Samaria Graham, Actress and Activist, NBC’s Providence and Blossom, CBS miniseries Shake, Rattle and Roll: An American Love Story, featured performer on title track of Tupac Shakur compilation, The Rose That Grew From Concrete

 Attorney Ben Crump is the Civil Rights beacon of our time.
-In this conversation, he and Gin discuss the need for voting and using marching as a tool, along with the reality of two legal systems in America and the remedy.
+In this conversation, he and Virginia Marie (Gin) discuss the need for voting and using marching as a tool, along with the reality of two legal systems in America and the remedy.

-A conversation with author of Panther Baby and Professor Jamal Joseph, Social Justice Educator Dr. Gin M. Thompson and “Artivist” (Actress/Activist) Samaria Graham on the truth behind the Black Panthers and Social Justice in our current era.
+A conversation with author of Panther Baby and Professor Jamal Joseph, Social Justice Educator Dr. Virginia Marie.
+Thompson and “Artivist” (Actress/Activist) Samaria Graham on the truth behind the Black Panthers and Social Justice in our current era.